Ecopetrol S A : announces the dates of the First Quarter 2020 Earnings Report | MarketScreener

 Participants from different countries may look for different international numbers to the ones mentioned above by consulting the following link:

-Questions for the Q&A session should be submitted through the webcast chat:
+Questions for the Q&A session should be submitte through the webcast chat:

 https://event.on24.com/wcc/r/2263597/FEB6CAD7518043B61275C152A41DCDA7